Another year of Christmas With Cousin Eddie is under our belts!

 So back to the old tried and true elements…

 The sea of moose mugs is always a jolly touch.
 Who doesn’t love a moose mug?!
-The store where we got our plastic ones is sadly closed now, but I did find these, which are pretty darn close!
+The store where we got our plastic ones is sadly closed now, and I’m finding it almost impossible to find any plastic ones to recommend to you!
 The glass ones can be found pretty much anywhere (like here and here) but, to my super-fan self, they are a bit too small and they are not authentic.
 Eddie and Clark drink out of plastic ones.
 Not glass ones!
 I do, however, still like the glass ones! 🙂

 Back to our cardboard Chevy Chase cutout that I mentioned earlier– We put him over by the sectional this year and it was great!
 I think he ended up in a lot of pictures!